kmaaallen/unicorn-attractor-milestone/README.md

 # Unicorn Attractor
-Unicorn Attractor is a site designed to allow users of the Unicorn Attractor software to log issues and request new features.
+Unicorn Attractor is a site designed to allow users of the fictional 'Unicorn Attractor' software to log issues and request new features.
+On the issues and feature overview pages users can see the progress of the ticket as either reported/requested, in progress or completed.
+Users can also see how many votes a ticket has, its priority level and any comments added to the ticket depending on their level of access.

+In order to be able to request new features users subscribe to a monthly payment which allows them full access to the features module.
+At any time, subscribed users can unsubscribe or update their card details.

+Non-subscribed users with an account are able to view the features requested but can neither upvote, comment nor request new ones.
+The intention behind being able to view these was to give users an idea of what kind of access they could have if they subscribed to the service.
+Once subscribed, users are able to request new features which will improve the software and allow users to better use the software in their business.

+The site owner is able to use the money from these subscriptions to fund development on these new requests as well as bug fixes.
+They pledge to spend 50% of their working hours working on the new requests and the remainder goes on bug fixes.

-It can be viewed [here](https://unicorn-attractor-milestone.herokuapp.com/).
+The site can be viewed [here](https://unicorn-attractor-milestone.herokuapp.com/).

 This project is a full-stack frameworks milestone project for code institute.
 Built using the GITPOD template provided by Code Institute.

-Without signing in users can view the website to find out more about the software, view already logged issues, contact the company or sign up for an account.
-Once signed up for an account users can upvote current issues or create their own.
-They can also view but not request or vote on features already requested.
-Users can then subscribe to a monthly payment plan to gain access to upvoting and requesting new features.

-At any time, subscribed users can unsubscribe or update their card details.

-On the issues and feature overview pages users can see the progress of the ticket as either reported/requested, in progress or completed.
-Users can also see how many votes a ticket has, its priority level and any comments added to the ticket.

 ## UX
 ### Goals